 All year long, Rancho Cordova, California, bustles with unique and fun events that celebrate everything from national holidays to the local community.
 Here are 15 of the area’s top festivals and events to enjoy in the coming year.

 All year long, Rancho Cordova bustles with unique and fun events that celebrate everything from national holidays to the local community.
-Visitors are invited to join in on the festivities by getting acquainted with city’s jam-packed calendar of sporting competitions, parades, and community gatherings.
+Visitors are invited to join in on the festivities by getting acquainted with the city’s jam-packed calendar of sporting competitions, parades, and community gatherings.
 You’ll also find some of the region’s biggest festivals take place not far from Rancho Cordova in Sacramento and Folsom.
 Here are 15 of the area’s top festivals and events to enjoy in the coming year.

 Taking place in Old Town Sacramento just 15 miles from Rancho Cordova, this free, annual street party in March marks everybody’s favorite Irish holiday.
 Highland dancers, pipe and drum bands, and marchers decked in green meet at Neasham and Front Streets to parade through the historic landmark district.

-What’s better than sampling some of the state’s best wine?
+What’s better than sampling some of the state’s best wines?
 How about doing so in a beautiful setting.
 At the Passport to Wine Festival, you can taste a wide variety of wines from the El Dorado region of California, with more than 20 wineries participating.
 You can tour the rustic towns in the Apple Hill region while enjoying limited bottlings, obscure varietals, and food offerings over two weekends in April.

 Each May, the Rancho Cordova community comes together to celebrate its ethnic diversity and invite newcomers to share their cultures.
 Located at Village Green Park, the family-friendly iFest features international food, drink, dance, music, and art at no cost.
 Wines of the World is the 21-and-over portion of the evening with wine tastings from six continents (tickets available online or at the event).